parveen1/project-parveen/README.md

 ###  LDAP TLS

+**docker connect to ldap_schema by using tls (ca certificat) or start tls means that can connect normal or if both client and erver have conf for tls then start tls**

 **user old cert to my new data working great**
 **must be use same and no project network beacuse of ip adress**